microsoft/playwright/docs/src/api/params.md

 ## screenshot-option-style
 - `style` <string>

+Text of the stylesheet to apply while making the screenshot.
+This is where you can hide dynamic elements, make elements invisible or change their properties to help you creating repeatable screenshots.
+This stylesheet pierces the Shadow DOM and applies to the inner frames.

+## screenshot-option-style-path
+- `stylePath` <[string]|[Array]<[string]>>

-Stylesheet to apply while making the screenshot.
+File name containing the stylesheet to apply while making the screenshot.
 This is where you can hide dynamic elements, make elements invisible or change their properties to help you creating repeatable screenshots.
 This stylesheet pierces the Shadow DOM and applies to the inner frames.

 ## screenshot-options-common-list-v1.8
 - %%-screenshot-option-animations-%%